Codecademy/docs/content/python/concepts/built-in-functions/terms/property/property.md

 - `fdel`: function to delete the value of the attribute.
 - `doc`: string that creates `docstring` for the attribute.

-> **Note:** In case no arguments are given then the function returns a base property attribute without any getter, setter or deleter.
+> **Note:** If no arguments are given then the function returns a base property attribute without any getter, setter or deleter.

 ## Example